Dive Watch 101

-Diving has a been a sport and science since the early 20th century.
-And before the age of diving computers and advanced technical equipment, there was the dive watch.
-Dive watches serve the primary purpose of recording the time a diver spends underwater, but they’ve found a place on the wrists of desk divers and sports enthusiasts alike.
-It’s gotten to the point where any water resistant watch is called a dive watch, when that’s not always the case.
+The history of diving as a sport and science dates back to the early twentieth century.
+Before the age of diving computers and other advanced technical equipment, there was the dive watch.
+Dive watches serve the primary purpose of recording the time a diver spends underwater.
+Yet, over time, they’ve found a place on the wrists of desk divers and sports enthusiasts alike.
+Today, many people consider any water-resistant watch to be a dive watch, when that’s not always the case.
 So, what’s a dive watch?
 How do you use a dive watch bezel?
 What should you look for when starting your collection?
 Get answers from Crown & Caliber.

-Testing standards dictate that a watch undergoes several pressure tests to ensure that the case, crown, and crystal are properly water-resistant and can withstand plenty of pressure.
-A watch that conforms to ISO Standards is marked with the word DIVER’S to distinguish it from other water-resistant timepieces.
+The ISO 6425 testing standards state that a watch must undergo several pressure tests.
+These ensure that the case, crown, and crystal are properly water-resistant and can withstand plenty of pressure.
+A watch that conforms to ISO 6425 Standards is marked with the word DIVER’S. This distinguishes it from other water-resistant timepieces.
 It’s important to note that the ISO doesn’t actually certify or test watches themselves.
 This means you’re trusting the watch company’s compliance when it comes to an ISO dive watch.

 So, ISO: Yes or No?